 Please be aware that pictures you obtain from the Internet may be copyrighted and illegal to use in your project if not licensed properly.
 You are responsible for ensuring any media used follows any applicable federal, state, and local laws.

 Aside from your content, paper size is one of the most critical components for a successful project.
-Never create a project in an 8½ x 11 inch workspace.
-Always setup your paper size (slide size if using Microsoft PowerPoint) first when beginning any project.
+Never create a project in an 8½ x 11-inch workspace.
+Always set up your paper size (slide size if using Microsoft PowerPoint) first when beginning any project.
 ITS will not resize your poster project during printing, see our service limitations.
-Set your page size in your desktop publishing application to the same size as you want printed.
+Set your page size in your desktop publishing application to the same size as you want to be printed.

 The paper used during printing is loaded on a roll, therefore one dimension of your poster project is limited by the width of the paper roll.
 Three widths of paper are available: 24", 36", and 44".
 One dimension of your poster must equal one of these dimensions, see our service limitations.
 You may set the other dimension to any size of your choosing.
 Please ask if you are unsure how to do this.

-ITS will not proof, or spell-check your project.
+ITS will not proof or spell-check your project.
 Please allow at least one week for your print to be completed.
 One dimension of your project must equal 24", 36", or 44" otherwise it will be rejected.
 ITS will not resize your project during printing under any circumstance.
-When submitting projects to be printed, please be sure it is in its final form.
+When submitting projects to be printed, please be sure they are in their final form.

 A member of the ITS Department will print your poster on your behalf.
 We're here to help make your project a success.
 If you have questions or are ready to submit your project for printing, please create a helpdesk ticket by sending an e-mail with your poster attached to: [email protected].